Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

-We performed thermoelectric measurements in applied magnetic fields on two high quality samples of TaAs and TaP \cite{SM}.
-Fig.~\ref{data}a shows the magnetic field ($B$) dependence of the Nernst coefficient normalized to the temperature, $S_{xy}/T$, for a sample of TaP, in the field range $B=0-14$ T at some selected temperatures.
-First of all, the absolute value of $S_{xy}/T$ is anomalously large for all the temperatures, overcoming the magnitude of what is typically addressed as 'giant' Nernst effect \cite{0034-4885-79-4-046502}.
-Remarkably, for $T=20$~K, 30 K and 50 K, after an initial increase, $S_{xy}/T$ saturates to a constant value for a relatively low $B$, showing an extended plateau for higher fields, superimposed with quantum oscillations.
-The establishment of flat plateaus represents a strong departure from the conventional theory of transport, which predicts the normal Nernst coefficient $S^N_{xy}$ evolving directly proportional to the magnetic field $B$ or to its inverse $B^{-1}$ in the low and high field limit, respectively \cite{Liang:2013aa,0034-4885-79-4-046502}.
-The saturating behavior of $S_{xy}/T$ therefore implies the presence of an anomalous, i.e., a magnetic field independent component in the Nernst signal, which resembles the behavior of ferromagnetic solids \cite{PhysRevLett.93.226601, PhysRevLett.101.117208, PhysRevB.90.054422}, but it is strongly unusual in non-magnetic materials.
+Fig.~\ref{data}a shows the experimental data \cite{SM} of the magnetic field ($B$) dependence of the Nernst coefficient normalized to the temperature, $S_{xy}/T$, for a single crystal of TaP, in the field range $B=0-14$ T at selected temperatures.
+First of all, the absolute value of $S_{xy}/T$ is large for all the temperatures, reaching the magnitude of what is typically addressed as 'giant' Nernst effect.
+This represents a strong violation of the so-called Sondheimer's cancellation, which causes the suppression of the Nernst signal in standard single-band materials \cite{0034-4885-79-4-046502}.
+Remarkably, for $T=20$~K, 30 K and 50 K, after an initial increase, $S_{xy}/T$ develops an extended plateau beyond a saturation field $B_s \approx 4$ T, superimposed with quantum oscillations.
+The establishment of flat plateaus represents a strong departure from the conventional theory of transport, which predicts the normal Nernst coefficient $S^N_{xy}$ evolving directly proportional to the magnetic field $B$ or to its inverse $B^{-1}$ in the low and high field limit, respectively \cite{Liang:2013aa,0034-4885-79-4-046502}, as reproduced by Eq.
+2. The saturating behavior of $S_{xy}/T$ therefore implies the presence of an anomalous, i.e., a magnetic field independent component in the Nernst signal.
+It resembles the behavior of ferromagnetic solids \cite{PhysRevLett.93.226601, PhysRevLett.101.117208, PhysRevB.90.054422}, but is strongly unusual in non-magnetic materials with the exception of the Dirac semimetal Cd$_3$As$_2$, where similar plateaus have been observed\cite{PhysRevLett.118.136601}.